 What Causes Dry Itchy Skin in Dogs?

 Itchy skin is one of the most common complaints of pet parents with their dogs.
-Dogs with itchy skin will often scratch, bite, and chew themselves, leaving them with wounds that can become infected and inflamed.
+Dogs with itchy skin will often scratch, bite, and chew themselves, leaving them with wounds that can become infected and irritated.
 If you notice your dog scratching excessively, consider the causes of skin issues to help determine what’s going on.

 Dogs With Allergies

 Many dogs develop skin allergies to things like pollen in the air, excessive dander through the house, and other environmental causes.
-Skin allergies promote inflammation, irritation, and itching in dogs’ skin, so they scratch themselves to relieve the irritation.
+Skin allergies promote discomfort, irritation, and itching in dogs’ skin, so they scratch themselves to relieve the irritation.
 Some dogs are allergic to grass; others may be allergic to certain foods or even something as simple as dust mites.

 Skin Infections on Dog’s Skin